 In 2018, the Rams received special permission from the NFL to wear their royal and yellow throwbacks for at least five games, allowing the team to continue wearing the white ram horns during this time.

-They also wore the yellow ram horns in Super Bowl LIII and the same helmet is worn for the Rams’ color rush uniform.
+They also wore the yellow ram horns in Super Bowl LIII, which also serves as the same helmet is worn for the Rams’ color rush uniform.

 The gold horns were worn almost exclusively during the team’s time in St. Louis.
 The St. Louis Rams will always be associated with the gold-horned helmets, which as mentioned above, debuted in 2000, five years after moving to St. Louis from Los Angeles.